StoXProject/RstoxFDA/README.md

 Reca is available at: https://github.com/NorskRegnesentral/Reca .
 For Windows and Linux, Reca can be installed via devtools::install_github("https://github.com/NorskRegnesentral/Reca").
-For Mac, one might consider the fork at: https://github.com/StoXProject/reca.

-Precompiled versions at https://stoxproject.github.io/repo/ may also be considered: install.packages("Reca", repos=c("https://stoxproject.github.io/repo/")).
+For Mac, one might consider the fork at: https://github.com/StoXProject/reca, or at https://stoxproject.github.io/repo/: install.packages("Reca", repos=c("https://stoxproject.github.io/repo/")).